godotengine/godot-docs/classes/class_canvasitem.rst

 |void| **draw_set_transform**\ (\ position\: :ref:`Vector2<class_Vector2>`, rotation\: :ref:`float<class_float>` = 0.0, scale\: :ref:`Vector2<class_Vector2>` = Vector2(1, 1)\ ) :ref:`🔗<class_CanvasItem_method_draw_set_transform>`

-Sets a custom transform for drawing via components.
+Sets a custom local transform for drawing via components.
 Anything drawn afterwards will be transformed by this.

 \ **Note:** :ref:`FontFile.oversampling<class_FontFile_property_oversampling>` does *not* take ``scale`` into account.
 This means that scaling up/down will cause bitmap fonts and rasterized (non-MSDF) dynamic fonts to appear blurry or pixelated.
 To ensure text remains crisp regardless of scale, you can enable MSDF font rendering by enabling :ref:`ProjectSettings.gui/theme/default_font_multichannel_signed_distance_field<class_ProjectSettings_property_gui/theme/default_font_multichannel_signed_distance_field>` (applies to the default project font only), or enabling **Multichannel Signed Distance Field** in the import options of a DynamicFont for custom fonts.
 On system fonts, :ref:`SystemFont.multichannel_signed_distance_field<class_SystemFont_property_multichannel_signed_distance_field>` can be enabled in the inspector.